ibm-cloud-docs/pattern-db2-sap-vpc/deploy.md

 ## Install the required software
 {: #deploy-reqd-sw}

-After the infrastructure has been deployed, install the software that is required to support the IBM Db2 and SAP Pacemaker clusters.
+After the infrastructure has been deployed, install the software that is required to support the {{site.data.keyword.IBM_notm}} Db2 and SAP Pacemaker clusters.

 * Installing SAP and IBM Db2 software
 * Installing the Pacemaker software in the SAP cluster